 You have a big job as the labor coach.
 You are the main person who will:

-Go to childbirth classes.
-Labor coaches should go to childbirth classes with the mom-to-be before her due date.
-They will help you learn how to comfort and support her when the big day arrives.
+Labor coaches should go to childbirth classes with the mother-to-be before her due date.
+These classes will help you learn how to comfort and support her when the big day arrives.

 Get to know the hospital.
-Go on tour of the hospital prior to the birth.
+Take a tour of the hospital prior to the birth.
 A tour may be part of the childbirth classes.
 Talk with the staff on the labor and delivery unit to get an idea of what will happen on the big day.

 Know what the mom expects.
-You and the mom should talk ahead of time about what should happen the day of delivery.
-Some points you can discuss include:
+You and the mother should talk ahead of time about what should happen on the day of delivery.

 Write down a plan.
 A written plan for the labor and delivery will help make things clear ahead of time.
 Of course, when the contractions are in high gear, many of those decisions may change.
-That's ok.
+This is OK.
 Give her your full support around how she wants to get through her labor and delivery.

+It may take a long time for the baby to be born.
 Be prepared to wait.
 Labor and delivery can be a long process.
 Be patient.
-You may have to wait a long time for the baby to be born.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.